ldn-softdev/jtc/README.md

 `jtc` offers following features (a short list of main features):
   - simple user interface allowing applying a bulk of changes in a single or chained sets of commands
-  - featured walk-path interface lets extracting any combination of data from source JSON
+  - featured _walk-path_ interface lets extracting any combination of data from source JSON
-  - extracted data is representable either as it found, or could be encapsulated in JSON array/object
+  - extracted data is representable either as found, or could be encapsulated in JSON array/object or transfored using _templates_
-  - support Regular Expressions when searching source JSON
+  - support _Regular Expressions_ when searching source JSON (various _RE grammars_ supported)
-  - fast and efficient processing very large JSON files (built-in search cache)
+  - fast and efficient processing of very large JSON files (built-in search cache)
-  - insert/updates operations optionally may undergo _shell cli_ evaluation
+  - insert/update operations optionally may undergo _shell cli_ evaluation
-  - features namespaces, interpolation from namespaces and templates
+  - features namespaces, interpolation from namespaces in templates
-  - supports buffered and streamed modes of input reads
+  - supports _buffered_ and _streamed_ modes of input reads
-  - written entirely in C++14, no dependencies (STL only, idiomatic C++, no memory leaks)
+  - written entirely in _C++14_, no dependencies (STL only, idiomatic C++, **_no memory leaks_**)
   - extensively debuggable
   - conforms JSON specification ([json.org](http://json.org/index.html))

-Walk path feature is easy to understand - it's only made of 2 types of lexemes:
+The _Walk path_ feature is easy to understand - it's only made of 2 types of lexemes:
-  - subscripts - enclosed into `[`, `]`: subscripts let traversing JSON tree downwards and **upwards**
+  - subscripts - enclosed into `[`, `]`, subscripts let traversing JSON tree downwards and **upwards (!)**
-  - search lexemes - encased as `<..>` or `>..<` (for a recursive and non-recursive search respectively): search lexemes facilitate various match criteria defined by an optional suffix.
+  - search lexemes - encased as `<..>` or `>..<` (for a recursive and non-recursive search respectively); search lexemes facilitate various match criteria defined by an optional suffix and/or quantifier.

-Both types of lexemes are iterable - subscript let iterating over children of currently addressed iterables node (array/object), while iterable search lexemes let iterating over all matches for a given search criteria.
+Both types of lexemes cab be _iterable_ - **subscripts** let iterating over children of currently addressed JSON iterables nodes (arrays/objects), while iterable **search lexemes** let iterating over all matches for a given search criteria.
-A walk path is made of an arbitrary number of lexemes, while the tool accepts a virtually unlimited number of walk paths.
+A _walk path_ may have an arbitrary number of lexemes, while the tool accepts a virtually unlimited number of walk paths.
 See below more detailed explanation with examples

 ### Linux and MacOS precompiled binaries are available for download

-For compiling, `c++14` (or later) is required.
+For compiling, **`c++14`** (or later) is required.
 To compile under different platforms:
   - MacOS/BSD: `c++ -o jtc -Wall -std=c++14 -Ofast jtc.cpp`
   - Linux: `c++ -o jtc -Wall -std=gnu++14 -static -Ofast jtc.cpp`
   - Debian: `c++ -o jtc -Wall -std=c++14 -Ofast jtc.cpp` (ensure `c++` poits to `clang++-6.0` or above)